Dilma Rousseff: Life in Porto Alegre, 1972–1980

-Private life
+Personal life

-In 1968 she married journalist Cláudio Galeno de Magalhães Linhares, who introduced 20-year-old Rousseff to the underground resistance movement against the dictatorship.
+In 1968, Rousseff married journalist Cláudio Galeno de Magalhães Linhares, who introduced 20-year-old Rousseff to the underground resistance movement against the dictatorship.
 In the early 1970s, Rousseff separated from Galeno and started a relationship with Carlos Franklin Paixão de Araújo.
 She legally divorced Galeno in 1981.

 Rousseff and Araújo have a daughter named Paula Rousseff de Araújo born in 1976.
 Rousseff divorced Araújo in 2000.

 According to Rousseff, she enjoys history and is interested in opera.
 In the early 1990s, she enrolled in a course in Greek theater taught by playwright Ivo Bender.
 Greek mythology then became an obsession for her, and, influenced by Penelope, she decided to learn how to embroider.
 Her favorite actress is Fernanda Montenegro.
 Her website claims she is an avid reader, citing Machado de Assis, Guimarães Rosa, Cecília Meireles, and Adélia Prado as her favorite authors.

 She understands English very well when spoken slowly and can speak Spanish and limited amounts of French.

 Paula Rousseff

 Paula Rousseff, born on 26 March 1976, in Porto Alegre, Rio Grande do Sul, is the only daughter of Dilma Rousseff and her former husband, Carlos Araújo.
 Paula is a law graduate and holds the office of Labor Prosecutor in Porto Alegre.

 Paula Rousseff married business administrator Rafael Covolo in Porto Alegre on 18 April 2008.

 On 9 September 2010, Paula Rousseff gave birth to Rousseff's first grandchild, a boy named Gabriel Rousseff Covolo, in the city of Porto Alegre, during the 2010 presidential campaign of her mother.
-After the last debate with four other candidates, on 30 September 2010, in the city of Rio de Janeiro, which was aired on national TV, Rousseff flew to Porto Alegre for the christening of Gabriel in the Roman Catholic Cathedral on 1 October 2010.
+After the last debate with four other candidates, on 30 September 2010, in the city of Rio de Janeiro, which was aired on national TV, Rousseff flew to Porto Alegre for the christening of Gabriel in the Cathedral of Our Lady Mother of God on 1 October 2010.